-“In working Overeaters Anonymous’ Twelve-Step program of recovery from compulsive overeating, we have found that a number of tools are available to assist us.
-We use these Tools—a plan of eating, sponsorship, meetings, telephone, writing, literature, action plan, anonymity, and service—on a regular basis, to help us achieve and maintain abstinence and recover from our disease.” – The Tools of Recovery p.1
+As we work the Overeaters Anonymous Twelve Step program of recovery from compulsive eating, we have a number of Tools to assist us.
+We use these Tools—a plan of eating, sponsorship, meetings, telephone, writing, literature, action plan, anonymity, and service—on a regular basis, to help us achieve and maintain abstinence and recovery from our disease.

 A Plan of Eating

-A plan of eating helps us abstain from compulsive eating, guides us in our dietary decisions, and defines what, when, how, where, and why we eat.
+As a Tool, a plan of eating helps us abstain from compulsive eating, guides us in our dietary decisions, and defines what, when, how, where, and why we eat.
 (See the pamphlet A New Plan of Eating for more information.)
 This Tool helps us deal with the physical aspects of our disease and achieve physical recovery.

-We ask a sponsor to help us through our program of recovery on all three levels, physical, emotional, and spiritual.
+We ask a sponsor to help us through all three levels of our program of recovery: physical, emotional, and spiritual.
 Find a sponsor who has what you want and ask that person how they are achieving it.

-Meetings give us an opportunity to identify our common problems, confirm our common solution through the Twelve Steps, and share the gifts we receive through this program.
+Meetings give us an opportunity to identify our common problems, confirm our common solution, and share the gifts we receive through this Twelve Step program.
 In addition to face-to-face meetings, OA offers telephone and other types of virtual meetings that are useful in breaking through the deadly isolation caused by distance, illness, or physical challenges.

 Many members call, text, or email their sponsors and other OA members daily.
 Telephone or electronic contact also provides an immediate outlet for those hard-to-handle highs and lows we may experience.

-Putting our thoughts and feelings down on paper, or describing a troubling or joyous incident, helps us to better understand our actions and reactions in a way that is often not revealed to us by simply thinking or talking about them.
+Putting our thoughts and feelings down on paper, or describing a troubling or joyous incident, helps us to better understand our actions and reactions in a way that is often not revealed by simply thinking or talking about them.

-An action plan is the process of identifying and implementing attainable actions that are necessary to support our individual abstinence and emotional, spiritual, and physical recovery.
-This Tool, like our plan of eating, it may vary widely among members and may need to be adjusted to bring structure, balance, and manageability into our lives.
+Creating an action plan is the process of identifying and implementing attainable actions to support our individual abstinence and emotional, spiritual, and physical recovery.
+This Tool, like our plan of eating, may vary widely among members and may need to be adjusted as we progress in our recovery.